-Addiction is a disease that currently impacts the lives of millions of addicts around the world and their loved ones.
+Addiction is a disease that currently impacts the lives of millions of substance users around the world and their loved ones.
 Addiction, also known as a substance use disorder, is chronic and progressive.
 This means that it will continue to manifest in your life while also continuing to get worse, never better.
-Since it is such a serious condition, it’s important to understand how it impacts your physical health, emotional state, and financial stability.
+Since it is such a serious condition, it’s crucial to understand how it impacts your physical health, emotional state, and financial stability.

-If you believe you or a loved one is currently struggling with addiction, it’s important to get a proper diagnosis.
+If you believe you or a loved one is currently struggling with addiction, it’s essential to get a proper diagnosis.
 Substance use disorders are officially considered a disease by medical and mental health professionals around the world.
-In order to receive your diagnosis, there are certain criteria set forth by the Diagnostic and Statistical Manual (DSM-V) you must meet.
+There are certain criteria set forth by the Diagnostic and Statistical Manual (DSM-5) a person must meet to be diagnosed.

 The criteria are as follows:

-You must have a minimum of two to three of the criteria to be diagnosed with a mild substance use disorder (SUD).
-If you have four to five, it is considered a moderate substance use disorder.
+You must meet a minimum of two to three of the criteria to be diagnosed with a mild substance use disorder (SUD).
+If you count four to five, it is considered a moderate substance use disorder.
 Should you have six to seven (or more), it will be diagnosed as a severe substance use disorder.

-Stimulants are a classification of substances, both illicit and prescription, that act upon the brain and body in a similar fashion.
-Stimulants are substances that raise the levels of physiological or nervous activity in the body.
+Stimulants are a class of substances, both illicit and prescription, that affect the brain and body in a similar fashion.
+Stimulants increase the levels of activity of the nervous system in the body creting both pleasurable and invigorating mind-altering effects.
 These drugs will be both pleasurable and invigorating.